Managing Patients Who Have Red Flags for Body Dysmorphic Disorder

 Legal and Ethical Implications

 Beyond the informed consent issue, questions have arisen about whether it is ethical for providers to perform cosmetic procedures on these patients knowing that BDD is a mental health disorder, not a physical condition — and treating these patients often is futile.
+If procedures have no medical benefit and do not result in patient satisfaction, are providers violating the ethical principle of beneficence?8

 Risk Strategies

-• Be aware of common signs of BDD, and listen carefully to how patients describe their physical problems and their impression of the consequences of those problems.
+- Be aware of common signs of BDD, and listen carefully to how patients describe their physical problems and their impression of the consequences of those problems.
 Consider whether patients’ responses are proportional and whether their expectations of treatment are realistic.

-• Limit interruptions and the number of people present while assessing patients, but have a witness or chaperone in the room when talking to patients about concerns related to BDD.
+- Limit interruptions and the number of people present while assessing patients, but have a witness or chaperone in the room when talking to patients about concerns related to BDD.
 Give patients ample time to discuss their situations, expectations, and concerns.

-• When proceeding with treatment, discuss realistic expectations of treatment outcomes with patients, and engage them in thorough informed consent processes that disclose potential risks, benefits, and alternative treatment options.
+- When proceeding with treatment, discuss realistic expectations of treatment outcomes with patients, and engage them in thorough informed consent processes that disclose potential risks, benefits, and alternative treatment options.
 Document the informed consent process and the provision of any patient education in each patient’s health record.

 Resources